BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 ## FAIR standards and challenges

 With regards to FAIR standards and associated challenges, the participants discussed various aspects on how to make research output more reused.
-Whereas ELIXIR already provides many solutions for FAIR, adoption in projects and communities is not trivial.
+While ELIXIR already provides many solutions for FAIR, adoption in projects and communities is not trivial.
 PARC is adopting various solutions, including FIPs and FAIR Data Points (FDPs) [@citesAsRecommendedReading:Silva2022FAIR].
-Community standards like IUCLID6 and the Toxic Process Ontology (TXPO) were mentioned <!-- [RS: THAT IS CORRECT, HOWEVER THESE ARE THEMSELVES NO FAIR STANDARDS YET AND AS SUCH ARE NO IMMEDIATE SOLUTIONS FOR FAIRIFICATION (OR ARE THEY?), IN THE END THESE RESOURCES MAY CONTRIBUTE TO FAIRNESS, AS IUCLID6 DEMANDS A STRUCTURED RECORING OF (META)DATA ACCORDING TO OECD HARMONZIED TEMPLATES) AND ONTOLOGIES ARE ALWAYS HELPFULL....] -->
+Community standards like IUCLID6 and the Toxic Process Ontology (TXPO) were mentioned. <!-- [RS: THAT IS CORRECT, HOWEVER THESE ARE THEMSELVES NO FAIR STANDARDS YET AND AS SUCH ARE NO IMMEDIATE SOLUTIONS FOR FAIRIFICATION (OR ARE THEY?), IN THE END THESE RESOURCES MAY CONTRIBUTE TO FAIRNESS, AS IUCLID6 DEMANDS A STRUCTURED RECORING OF (META)DATA ACCORDING TO OECD HARMONZIED TEMPLATES) AND ONTOLOGIES ARE ALWAYS HELPFULL....] -->
-Other toxicology projects adopted solutions including repositories like the EMBL-EBI BioStudies, OpenAIRE, and Zenodo <!-- [RS: IS IT POSSIBLE TO BE MORE SPECIFIC WHICH TOX PROJECTS HAVE ADOPTED WHICH TOOLS?] -->.
-The role of global unique identifiers was raised, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to unequivocally indicate which chemicals are studied within these toxicology projects.
+Other toxicology projects adopted solutions including repositories like the EMBL-EBI BioStudies, OpenAIRE, and Zenodo. <!-- [RS: IS IT POSSIBLE TO BE MORE SPECIFIC WHICH TOX PROJECTS HAVE ADOPTED WHICH TOOLS?] --> The role of global unique identifiers was raised, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to unequivocally indicate which chemicals are studied within these toxicology projects.

-Challenges the toxicology community faces include (1) incomplete interoperability, (2) lack of adoption of unique identifiers, and (3) data that cannot be reused because it does not meet community standards.
+Challenges that the toxicology community faces include (1) incomplete interoperability, (2) lack of adoption of unique identifiers, and (3) data that cannot be reused because it does not meet community standards.
+The term "re-usefulness" of the data was brought up by Iseult Lynch.

 <!--
 [RS NOT CLEAR HOW THE TEXT ABOVE RELATES TO BELOW.
 ABOVE YOU MENTION 3 CHALLENGES (1) INCOMPLETE INTEROPERABILITY; (2) LACK OF ADOPTION OF UNIQUE IDENTIFIERS; (2) DATA NOT MEETING COMMUNITY STANDARDS.
 BELOW YOU MENTION AGAIN 3 DATA CHALLENGES, FOR WHICH THE FIRST TWO ARE THE SAME AS ABOVE, I UNDERSTAND THIS.
 HOWEVER, THE THIRD CHALLENGE MENTIONED BELOW IS ABOUT ONTOLOGIES WHICH IS NOT NECESSARILY THE SAME AS MEETING COMMUNITY STANDARDS, OR IS THIS WHAT YOU MEAN: E.G. IUCLID IS AN ECHA STANDARD BUT NOT AN ONTOLOGY PER SE, CAN YOU CLARIFY?]